 Would it be legal to sell replicas at a retail store?

-Opinions expressed by Entrepreneur contributors are their own.Anytime you sell something based upon the design or likeness of, or created by, someone else, you run into thorny legal issues.
+I'm thinking about opening up a store selling replicas and I'm wondering what legal issues I might run into.Anytime you sell something based upon the design or likeness of, or created by, someone else, you run into thorny legal issues.

 "Replica" is often code for "counterfeit," which raises both intellectual property and criminal law problems.
 Specifically, you should obtain a license from the source of the goods authorizing you to sell the replicas.